EndPointCorp/end-point-blog/2011/11/14/performing-bulk-edits-in-rails-part-1.html.md

 ### Refining the UI with Javascript and CSS

-It's not just enough to have these check boxes.
-We need our "Bulk Edit" button only to appear when the user has made an appropriate selection.
-Let's update our view code to give our tags some class.
+It’s not just enough to have these check boxes.
+We need our “Bulk Edit” button only to appear when the user has made an appropriate selection.
+Let’s update our view code to give our tags some class.

 ```ruby
 # app/views/search/_results.html